dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       Hurricane tracks from MRW_GFSv16beta (red line), MRW_GFSv15p2 (blue line), and Best Track (black line).
 The dots are color coded with the vortex maximum 10-m wind speed (WS, kt).

     * MRW_GFSv16beta and MRW_GFSv15p2 generate left-of-track bias.
+Hurricane track from MRW_GFSv15p2 is closer to the Best Track compared with MRW_GFSv16beta.
     * MRW_GFSv16beta and MRW_GFSv15p2 do not capture the hurricane intensities (represented by max WS), especially before the landfall.